 Gets a token representing a public key.
 A strong name token is the shortened form of a public key.

-This function has been deprecated in the .NET Framework version 4.
+This function has been deprecated.
 Use the ICLRStrongName::StrongNameTokenFromPublicKey method instead.

 A strong name token is the shortened form of a public key used to save space when storing key information in metadata.
 Specifically, strong name tokens are used in assembly references to refer to the dependent assembly.